-To ensure your door locks provide solid home security, choose locks that are pick-resistant and bump proof.
-Good locks use mushroom pins or pick shields to prohibit thieves from using picking tools to manipulate a lock’s internal mechanisms and gaining entry into your home.
+Deadbolts provide the highest level of front door security.
+To ensure your door locks provide solid home security, choose locks and deadbolts that are pick-resistant and bump proof.
+Good locks use mushroom pins or pick shields to prohibit thieves from using picking tools to pry the lock and enter your home.

-When picking your exterior door locks, consider the lock’s grade and ease of installation.
+When shopping for types of door locks and handles, also consider the lock’s grade and ease of installation.

 Most lock manufactures have their products tested by the American National Standards Institute (ANSI) and Builders Hardware Manufacturers Association (BHMA) for grading on how their locks perform.
 They test based on operation, strength, cycle, security, material evaluation and finish.

 Lock grade is the number of lock/unlock cycles you can expect your lock to complete before wearing out.
-It’s a reflection of the durability of the lock, not the amount of security it provides.
+It’s a reflection of the durability of the internal door lock types, not the amount of security they provide.

 Locks that are Grade 1 offer the highest level of strength and security.

-Before purchasing a lock, you must measure your door’s backset, cross bore and thickness to ensure you find the right fit.
+Before purchasing a lock, measure your door’s backset, cross bore and thickness to ensure you find the right fit.

 - Backset: The distance between the edge of the door and the center of the lock hole.
 Usually, the backset measures 2 3/8-inches or 2 3/4-inches.